Fraud Blocker

 Acute arterial insufficiency (peripheral disease) is a medical condition that occurs when there is a sudden low in blood influx to an organ or tissue due to a narrowing of an artery.

-There are several physical findings that may be present in someone with acute arterial insufficiency (peripheral disease), including:
+Several physical findings may be present in someone with acute arterial insufficiency (peripheral disease), including:

 1. Severe pain: A sudden onset of severe pain may be present in the affected limb or organ.
 This pain may be described as aching, burning, or sharp.